 The second third of the logarithmic timescale belongs to the hypothetical quantum tunneling life.
 They live on Hawking radiation from black holes for an unimaginable 10 to the 40 times longer than we did.
 They think that their time is the real time of the universe and the big bang was just a flash a trillion trillion years ago including a super short stellar phase that gave them their black holes.
-For them our stars were just a brief intermediate step right after nucleon synthesis, necessary to form black holes, their "stars".
+For them, our stars were just a brief intermediate step right after nucleon synthesis, necessary to form black holes, their "stars".
+For them, our stars were shorter lived than anything before nucleosynthesis for us.

 We don’t know much about the third part of the timescale.
 Maybe it is just boring for another 10 to the 40 times longer.
 Maybe there is life so strange and slow, that it regards the earlier – already unimaginable slow – quantum tunneling life as just the blink of an eye.
 Just a flash before their own real time began.